 The media supported by the Enterprise/Modular Storage RAID Array system is a 50-micron multimode fibre optic cable.
-The maximum cable length is 500 meters from the host bus adapter to the Fibre Channel hub or switch and an additional 500 meters from the Fibre Channel hub to the Storage Array.
-At least one Fibre Channel hub or Fibre Channel switch is required for each MSCS configuration.
+The maximum cable length is 500 meters from the host bus adapter to the Fibre Channel switch and an additional 500 meters from the Fibre Channel switch to the Storage Array.
+At least one Fibre Channel switch is required for each MSCS configuration.

-Fibre Channel Storage Hubs and Switches
+Fibre Channel Storage Switches